-Food Service
+Food Service:

-The Café and Starbucks® at the Belleville Campus are operated by ARAMARK Corporation.
+The Cafeteria adn Brew Storm Cafe (Starbucks) at the Belleville Campus are operated by ARAMARK Corporation.
 The Café offers full-service grill items, hot entrees, pizza, soups, salads, desserts, and fountain and bottled beverages.
 Starbucks® offers hot and cold beverages, sandwiches, parfaits and pastries.

 Free Wi-Fi access is available to SWIC students in the Café and nearby lounges with your Student ID and eSTORM password.
-Starbucks® offers free Wi-Fi to the public.
+Brew Storm Cafe offers free Wi-Fi to the public.
 No student credentials are needed.